infocyde/FluxSchnellWrapper/README.md

-# Flux.1 Streamlit  API Wrapper (Also supports Develop Model)
+# Flux.1 Streamlit  API Wrapper
 Just a simple streamlit wrapper around Flux.1 Schnell, Develop, and Pro API calls to Replicate This is written in Python and Streamlit.
 You must have a python 3.1x interpreter installed on your system.